MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.0.5
+- Fix null references when linking or preventing duplicates.

 #### 1.0.4
 - Update docs to reflect the new *Azure DevOps Services* brand.